 Weekly attendance is mandatory in all online courses.
 Students are expected to log into their online course(s) at least twice a week.
-Assignments submitted by due dates are used to ascertain attendance.
 Progress toward satisfactory completion of weekly assignments is expected on a weekly basis.
 No progress could jeopardize good standing and financial aid.

 My Policy: For this course, I will submit an attendance report each Monday with the previous week's attendance.
 Attendance will be determined by completing a designated assignment from the unit.
-Students who are following the online attendance policy are marked "present."
+Students who are following the online attendance policy are marked "present".
 Students can be placed on academic probation or lose financial aid for chronic non-attendance.